riyapannu7/development-challenges/README.md

 ## Syntax for writing a new challenge

 ***
-title : <Title of  the Challenge>
-username : <Your Github Username>
-platform : <mobile, web, desktop, cross, etc.>
-languages : <Languages can be used, multiple languages separate with comma>
-frameworks* : <Include frameworks to be used if any else put None>
-description : <The detailed description of the challenge>
-API* : <Any external API to be used in application>
-database* : <A specific database to be used or can use any>
-reference* : <Any references on other website or can be link to your own implementation if any>
+title : <Title of  the Challenge>-- username : <Your Github Username>-- platform : <mobile, web, desktop, cross, etc.>-- languages : <Languages can be used, multiple languages separate with comma>-- frameworks* : <Include frameworks to be used if any else put None>-- description : <The detailed description of the challenge>-- API* : <Any external API to be used in application>-- database* : <A specific database to be used or can use any>-- reference* : <Any references on other website or can be link to your own implementation if any>--
 ***

 \* - NOT Compulsory

 ## List of development-challenges